-Installation of neurotic via pip will install nearly all of its dependencies automatically, with one exception. neurotic requires PyAV, which is not easily installed with pip on some systems, especially Windows.
-The easiest way to install PyAV is using conda:
+Note that installation via pip skips one dependency: PyAV, which is required for displaying videos, and without which neurotic will ignore videos.
+PyAV is not easily installed with pip on some systems, especially Windows.
+The easiest way to separately install PyAV is using conda:

-'''

 conda install -c conda-forge av

-'''